reapp/reapp-ui/docs/core/animations.md

 ### isAnimating(source : string): bool

 Check if an animation is running.
 This uses `getAnimationState` and then checks if the step isn't a whole number.

-### isAnimatingSafe(source : string) : bool

-Similar to isAnimating, but will have a slight delay (returns true after animations are completed for a short time).

 ### hasAnimations(ref : string) : bool